« Get additional answers from Garmin

 - If you suspect this to be an issue, try taking the device outside of the vehicle with a clear view of the sky for 3-5 minutes so that the device can acquire satellites.
 If your device loses satellites once moved back into your vehicle, you will most likely need an external antenna.1

-If your device is still having trouble acquiring satellites, please ensure that it has the latest version of operating software by using the Garmin Express2 program.
-Once your device is updated, please allow the device to acquire satellites outdoors in a stationary position with a clear view of the sky.
+If your device is still having trouble acquiring satellites, ensure that it has the latest version of operating software by using the Garmin Express2 program.
+Once your device is updated, allow the device to acquire satellites outdoors in a stationary position with a clear view of the sky.

 2For StreetPilot models, except the c500 series and Quest 2, use the WebUpdater program to update the device software.